 What to expect

-It is safe to say that the Sakar region is a micro area that has not been developed for tourism and that is part of the charm!
+It is safe to say that the Sakar region is a micro-area that is not yet developed and does not have masses of tourists coming through and that is part of the charm!

 Spend the day in Sakar sampling delicious local wines at two wineries while your Tour Leader takes care of you and offers information about the region and about Bulgarian wine in general.
 Enjoy a traditional lunch at an unpretentious restaurant that only locals frequent.
 The last stop of the day is a regional tasting room, where you will enjoy a selection of wines from the region.